stackp/promisejs/README.md

 Callbacks shall have the signature: `callback(result, error)`.
 It matches the `.done(result, error)` signature.

 The `result` parameter is used to pass the value produced by the asynchronous function; The `error` parameter is used to pass an error code != 0 in case something went wrong.
 The latter can be omitted if everything went fine.
-This allows to write callbacks like:
+This allows to write callbacks like this:

     function callback(result, error) {
         if (error) {